Quantified Self Experiments / Bayesian analysis - How caffeine and weekdays affect sleep time (EEG)

 Methods

-During each night a multichannel EEG were recorded to sd card by using OpenBCI Cyton with 500Hz sampling rate with Gold cup electrodes and Ten20 paste, placed on Frontal, Temporal and Occipital regions.
+During each night a multichannel EEG were recorded to sd card by using OpenBCI Cyton with 500Hz sampling rate, Gold cup electrodes + Ten20 paste placed on Frontal, Temporal and Occipital regions.
 YASA were used to score hypnograms for each channel and then consensus hypnogram were built.
 Total sleep time, TST = N3 + N2 + N1 + REM were used as outcome parameter.

 Caffeine intake for each day were recorded and days were split into 2 groups: days with caffeinated coffee (caff) and with decaffeinated (decaff) by "swiss water" method.
 Both groups were split into 2 subgroups: weekend and weekdays.
-I drink coffee once a day in the morning with standard portion, which justify just grouping days and doing BEST for groups.
+I drink standard portion of coffee once a day in the morning on for simplicity i will be grouping days and doing BEST for groups.

 In a total 4 groups were analysed: caff-weekday, caff-weekend, decaff-weekday and decaff-weekend.